redhat-et/agent-orchestration/README.md

 Dynamic agent discovery creates interesting new possibilities for cluster management.

-For example, deployments can include agentic utilities like debuggers that synthesize data from metrics and logs in order to surface problems with devices or deployments and offer succinct summaries and suggested next steps.
+For example, deployments can include teams of agents that operate as utilities like e.g. a degtugging agent that synthesizes data from metrics and logs in order to surface problems with devices or deployments and offer succinct summaries and suggested next steps.